 Your air conditioner works most optimally when it is set around 76 degrees.
 This is typically a comfortable temperature and will not push your unit over its limits.
 You could easily set it within a few degrees of that number and not worry about breaking your AC unit.

-We recommend when you are not going to be home that you bump your thermostat up to give it a break and save you on energy costs.
+When you are not going to be home, we recommend that you bump your thermostat up to give it a break and save you on energy costs.
 Turning your AC to 69 degrees is getting relatively close to the “danger zone” for causing it to freeze up and break.

-Typically, we recommend that you keep your thermostat set to no less than 68 degrees.
+Typically, we recommend keeping your thermostat set to no less than 68 degrees.
 Since 69 is above that temperature, it would most likely be safe.
-At this point, it becomes a matter of how comfortable you are with being so close to the recommended limit.
+It becomes a matter of how comfortable you are with being so close to the recommended limit.

 Do I Have Other Options?

 Florida’s summer humidity levels make it hard for units to keep up with the temperatures.
-They may cause homes to feel hot and muggy even when they are cooling properly.
-Reducing the humidity level in your home could help your unit cool more efficiently as well.
+They may cause homes to feel hot and muggy even when cooling correctly.
+Reducing the humidity level in your home could help your unit cool more efficiently.